-What is the difference between a self-cleaning oven and an easy clean oven?
+What is the difference between a self-cleaning oven and an easy-clean oven?
 A range oven either needs to be cleaned by hand (manually) or has a self-cleaning cycle that makes the process much easier.
-An easy clean model is still a manual clean oven, but it might have a better-than-average interior finish that makes cleaning easier.
+An easy-clean model is still a manual clean oven, but it might have a better-than-average interior finish that makes cleaning easier.

+If you're buying an oven, you should confirm whether it has a self-clean feature or not, because the cleaning process is very different for each type.
 Regardless of what type you have, your oven will need to be cleaned and how often depends on how messy your cooking and baking tends to be.

-- Labor Intensive: A self-cleaning oven tremendously cuts down cleaning efforts.
+- Labor intensive: A self-cleaning oven tremendously cuts down cleaning efforts.
 Even though the cycle can take four hours, the oven is doing the cleaning automatically, and you can do something more worthwhile with your time.
-On the other hand, a manual cleaning requires lots of elbow grease, bending, and scrubbing.
+On the other hand, manual cleaning requires lots of elbow grease, bending, and scrubbing.

-The Self-Cleaning Oven Cycle
+Self-Cleaning Oven Cycle

 A self-cleaning feature is an oven cycle that minimizes your efforts when it comes to cleaning the oven.
 And they generally do a very good job of cleaning the built-up grease, drips and burnt-on splatters that can take hours to clean manually.

 A self-cleaning cycle is available on ranges at all price points.
 This is not an expensive oven feature, but it generally adds around $100 or so to the ticket price and is well worth it.

 When a range model has a self-cleaning cycle, it is usually denoted on the control panel and in the product manual, but it also has a locking handle on the oven door.
 If you're not sure if your oven has such a feature and there's no locking handle, your oven does not have this feature and you must clean it manually.